-> Picture an English country estate with fragrant herbs planted in symmetric rows and appealing geometric angles and ribbons.
-The scents, color and textures are displayed at their best advantage to make a small kitchen knot garden both useful to the cook but also a beautiful display.
+Picture an English country estate with fragrant herbs planted in symmetric rows and appealing geometric angles and ribbons.
+The scents, color, and textures are displayed at their best advantage to make a small kitchen knot garden both useful to the cook and a beautiful display.

-> The first step in knot garden design is planning the planting area.
+The first step in knot garden design is planning the planting area.
 It is helpful to use colored sand or even spray paint to line out the areas that will be planted.
 Knot garden plants should be chosen for their similarity in care and site, and then placed so that the tallest plants aren’t covering up the lowest.
 Consider how to weave color and texture together.

 There are many traditional knot garden designs which are generally bordered by a pathway in a small kitchen knot garden.
 Larger spaces may have the paths integrated with the planted sections.

 Plants to Use for Herb Knot Gardens

 Herbs are the conventional types of plants used in a knot garden, but you can also use other complimentary plants.
 The idea is to match form and texture in a harmonious blend where knot garden plants complement each other.

 It is best to stick with just a few plants so the design is cohesive.
 Planting should be in “ribbons” of similar plants overlaid by a length of another type of plant.
 If you want a very formal look, border each ribbon with pruned topiary.
 Otherwise, let the garden grow naturally or keep the herbs trimmed evenly.
 The effect can produce circles, diamonds, and concentric curves that attract the eye.